 Field-hunting tip

-Look in evaporite deposits country — that is the host setting where sanderite typically forms.
+Look in evaporite deposits country, the host setting where sanderite typically forms.
 If you start seeing halite, kieserite, carnallite in float, you are in the right ground.
 Field specimens usually show a fibrous, acicular, or efflorescent crusts habit, so train your eye for that shape before scanning the outcrop.